-“Golfer’s Elbow” is a terms used by your New Orleans orthopaedic specialist for a condition that causes pain on the inner side of your elbow, where the tendons of your forearm muscles attach to the bony bump on the inside of your elbow.
+“Golfer’s Elbow” is a term used by your New Orleans orthopaedic specialist for a condition that causes pain on the inner side of your elbow, where the tendons of your forearm muscles attach to the bony bump on the inside of your elbow.
 The pain may spread into your forearm and wrist.

 Symptoms of Golfer’s Elbow

 - Pain and tenderness on the inner side of your elbow;

 - Stiffness in your elbow, and it may hurt to make a fist;

 - Numbness or tingling that radiates into one or more fingers — usually the ring and little fingers.

 Diagnosis of Golfer’s Elbow